 The UK’s First Literary Festival Dedicated Entirely to Wellbeing Books

-A one-day celebration of books focusing on self-development, mental health and emotional wellbeing, and their authors.
+A celebration of books focusing on self-development, mental health and emotional wellbeing, and their authors.

 Saturday 3rd October, Abergavenny, Wales, UK